luckyteos/notes/Operating System Notes.md

 * Winlogon
 * Active Directory

-**How does psexec run as sy user?**
+**How does psexec run as SYSTEM user?**
-* Create a temporary service with SYSTEM user
+* Create a temporary service with SYSTEM user permissions

+**Advanced Security Features**
+* Integrity Levels
+	* Can specify in addition to the owner of the process, the trust level of the process
+* UAC (User Access Control)
+	* Used to mitigate the issue of malicious users attempting to send messages to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3MTY1NDI2OCwxMjQ4ODA0NzEyLDUzOT
-Q3ODU5OSwtMzkxMjg3NDI1LDM3MDQzODMwOCwtNzg1MDYzNzgz
-LC0yMjk0MjY3NDQsMTYwNTIxMTc3OCwxODc0NzIyMDE3LDEyMT
-QxODQwNzNdfQ==
+eyJoaXN0b3J5IjpbLTEwMTE4ODc1NDgsMTI0ODgwNDcxMiw1Mz
+k0Nzg1OTksLTM5MTI4NzQyNSwzNzA0MzgzMDgsLTc4NTA2Mzc4
+MywtMjI5NDI2NzQ0LDE2MDUyMTE3NzgsMTg3NDcyMjAxNywxMj
+E0MTg0MDczXX0=
 -->